The Shanty Where Santy Claus Lives: Plot

 On Christmas Eve, a sad and lonely boy walks past a church and listens to the people inside sing "Silent Night".
 He walks past a house, and watches the people celebrate Christmas with their family.
 Suddenly, a gust of wind blows, knocks him against the wall of a nearby tool shed, and covers him in snow.
 When he returns home, the boy opens his stocking, and discovers nothing inside.
 As he lies in a chair there crying, he hears the sound of sleigh bells ringing.
-He goes by the window, and sees that it's Santa Claus!
-The boy joins Santa for some holiday fun in the shanty where he lives, since the boy has been good all year.
+He goes by the window, and notices Santa Claus's presence.
+Santa rewards him by bringing him to his shanty, as he had stayed good without doing misdeeds in the hopes of Christmas presents.

-The joy in Santa's shanty includes singing toys, a jazz band, and a singing doll (some albeit blackface).
+The boy plays with various toys, most of which had previously appeared in Red-Headed Baby, and sings the titular song.
 Eventually, a Christmas tree catches fire, and everybody does what they can to put it out.
 The boy manages to put out the fire by connecting a hose to bagpipes, squirting the tree, and putting out the fire.
 Everybody cheers as the cartoon ends.

-Home media

-This cartoon is available on "The Golden Age of Looney Tunes Vol. 3" laserdisc.

-This cartoon has fallen into the public domain and therefore can be found on many low budget VHS and DVD releases.